p1c2u/galaxy-swift/README.md

-# galaxy-cli
+# galaxy-swift
-This Python CLI helps to easily test integrations with GOG Galaxy 2.0.
+Galaxy Swift helps to easily develop and test integrations with GOG Galaxy 2.0.
 API